This is post #6 of a series regarding the Chase Ultimate Rewards program.

 All programs transfer at a 1:1 ratio, but each airline values their points differently.
 Remember, only points in your Chase Sapphire Preferred, Chase Ink Bold, and Chase Ink Plus account can transfer to participating loyalty programs.
 Since you can earn well over 100,000 points by applying for both the Chase Sapphire Preferred, Chase Ink Bold, and Chase Ink Plus credit cards, I’ll assume this number of points when evaluating the point value for each account.

-- Southeast Asia: 1 round-trip economy class ticket will cost 65,000 points (this will save you about $1,5000 + give you 35,000 points left over).
-This is giving you a redemption value of 2.3 cents/point.
-Or, if you prefer business class, just a little more spend on your card can get you the 120,000 points needed.
-A paid ticket will cost about $4,500.
-This is giving you a redemption value of 3.75 cents/point (and this is being pretty conservative).
+- Southeast Asia: 1 round-trip economy class ticket will cost 80,000 points.
+This is giving you a redemption value of 1.8 cents/point.
+Unfortunately, this isn’t nearly as good as it used to be prior to United’s devaluation.
+Or, if you prefer business class, just a little more spend on your card can get you the 140,000 points needed.
+A paid ticket will cost about $5,000.
+This is giving you a redemption value of 3.5 cents/point (and this is being pretty conservative).

 - Europe: 1 round-trip economy class ticket will cost you 60,000 points.
 Depending on where you are going and the time frame, this can save you anywhere between $700 and $1,300.
 I’ll average it out and put a redemption value of 1.6 cents per value – not a great redemption value, but still free.
-A business class ticket will give you a better redemption value, but requires 100,000 points for a round-trip ticket.
-Since paying for this ticket will cost about $4,000, the redemption value is 4 cents/point.
+A business class ticket will give you a better redemption value, but requires 115,000 points for a round-trip ticket (and this is for United metal, partner flights are even more).
+Since paying for this ticket will cost about $4,000, the redemption value is 3.5 cents/point.

 - Domestic: 100,000 points can be used for 4 round-trip tickets from New York to California (or really from any two domestic cities).
 While this is the worst redemption value, it really depends on what works best for you and your family.
 If your goal is to travel around the US for free to visit friends and family members, then that’s great, and these points can save you about $1,400!
 Assuming a $350 ticket normally, this is giving you a 1.4 cent/point redemption value. *Just make sure the cost of each ticket is more than $315, or you might as well use the “pay for points option” instead of transferring to this partner airline.